Virtual Headache Specialist

 Migraines

-The pain of tension type headache is described as an aching, tightness, or pressure.
+It is important to contrast migraine pain and tension-type headache pain, since they often get confused.
+Tension-type headaches are the most commonly experienced type of headache.
+They cause pain on both sides of the head and can be accompanied by neck tightness or tenderness (although migraine can do this too).
+The pain of tension type headache is described as an aching, tightness, dull, band-like, or pressure.
 If there is any pulsating, throbbing, or pounding, this puts it into the migraine category, and moves it out of the tension-type category.
-By ICHD3 criteria, tension type headache can not have a pulsating, throbbing, or pounding character.
-Tension-type headaches typically last from 30 minutes to 7 days, with a frequency range of once every couple of weeks to several times a day.
+By International Headache Society criteria, tension type headache cannot have a pulsating, throbbing, or pounding character.
+So if you feel this, it is more likely migraine.
+Tension-type headaches typically last from 30 minutes to 7 days.

 Thunderclap Headaches

-The pain is usually intense, severe, and abrupt.
+Thunderclap headaches are a rare but severe type characterized by sudden, intense, abrupt pain that reaches maximum severity within seconds to minutes.
+They are called “thunderclap” headaches because the pain is often described as a sudden, explosive thunderclap in the head.
 Sometimes it is described as an intense pulsating pounding pain.
-Patients often compain of it as the “worst headache of their life”.
+Patients often complain of it as the “worst headache of their life”.
 This type of headache requires emergent medical evaluation, especially the first time that it happens.
-Testing is necessary to exclude aneurysm rupture, bleeding (hemorragic) stroke, or some other concerning cause.
+Testing is necessary to exclude aneurysm rupture, bleeding (hemorrhagic) stroke, or some other concerning cause.

 Hypertension Headaches (Hypertensive Urgency or Hypertensive Emergency)

 High blood pressure (hypertension) can be a cause of pulsating headaches for some patients, called hypertension headaches.
 Hypertension is defined as blood pressure 140/90 or greater.
 A clue can sometimes be the pulsating headache in sync with your heartbeat.
 Hypertensive urgency and hypertensive emergency are situations where the blood pressure increases to unsafe levels.
+When blood pressure becomes too high, it can cause a pulsations in the head.
+If blood pressure is too high, additional symptoms can occur besides the headache such as blurred vision, confusion, and stroke-like symptoms.
+Strokes, brain bleeds (hemorrhagic stroke), or aneurysm development and rupture can also occur if not treated urgently to bring the blood pressure down.
+It’s important to see your doctor because prolonged high blood pressure can lead to lots of other medical problems including stroke and heart attack.

-Common Causes of Pulsating Headaches
+Common Causes / Triggers for Pulsating Headaches

 Medications Used to Treat Pulsating Headaches

 Following your doctor’s instructions and taking medications as prescribed is essential, as this will help ensure the best possible outcome.
 Additionally, it is vital to keep a headache diary to track changes in symptoms and response to treatment.
 This can be helpful for both you and your doctor in determining the most effective treatment plan.
+If the pulsating headaches are frequent enough, headache preventive medications are often used.

 Lifestyle Modifications